Products of Farey Fractions: Introduction

 to facilitate comparison with other results (\cite{LM14u}) ; the values of $\F_n$ rapidly increase with $n$.
 Clearly $\F_n \ge 1$ and we find that $\F_1 = 1, \F_2= 2, \F_3 =9, \F_4 = 48, \F_5 =1250, \F_6=9000$.
 In these examples $\gcd(N_n, D_n)$ becomes large, such that $\F_n$ is an integer for small $n$.
 However $\F_7 = \frac{3 \cdot 5^2 \cdot 7^6}{2}$ is not an integer, and it is known that only finitely many $\F_n$ are integers, see Section \ref{sec44}.

-The statistic $\F_n$ extracts a single rational number from the whole collection of nonzero Farey fractions $\sF_n^{\ast}$.
-It has the following features. \begin{enumerate} \item The growth behavior of the numbers $\F_n$ encodes the Riemann hypothesis, as a consequence of a 1951 result of Mikol\'{a}s \cite{Mik51} presented in Section \ref{sec31}.
-This encoding concerns the size of an error term in an approximation of the function $\log(\F_n)$, in which the main term is an arithmetic function related to both the Euler totient function and the von Mangoldt function. \item For each prime $p$ let $\ord_p(\F_n)$ denote the exact power of $p$ dividing $\F_n$ (which may be positive or negative or zero) , and $||\F_n||_p = p^{- \ord_p(\F_n)}$ is the usual $p$-adic valuation of $\F_n$.
-There is a large cancellation of powers of $p$ in the numerator and denominator of the product defining $\F_n$, and the behavior of the resulting function $\ord_p(\F_n)$ is of interest. \end{enumerate} Since reciprocal Farey products encode the Riemann hypothesis we may expect in advance that they will exhibit complicated and mysterious arithmetic behavior.
+Reciprocal Farey products have the following interesting features. \begin{enumerate} \item The statistic $\F_n$ extracts a single rational number from the whole collection of Farey fractions $\sF_n^{\ast}$.
+The growth behavior of the numbers $\F_n$ encodes the Riemann hypothesis, as a consequence of a 1951 result of Mikol\'{a}s \cite{Mik51} presented in Section \ref{sec31}.
+This encoding concerns the size of an error term in an approximation of $\log \F_n$ in which the main term is an arithmetic function related to both the Euler totient function and the von Mangoldt function. \item The functions $\W_p(\F_n)=\ord_p(\F_n)$ that describe divisibility of $\F_n$ by a (positive or negative) power of a fixed prime $p$, have an interesting structure.
+Here $\ord_p(\F_n)$ gives the exact (positive or negative or zero) power of $p$ dividing $\F_n$, so that $p^{- \ord_p (\F_n)} \F_n$ is a rational number having both numerator and denominator prime to $p$, and $||\F_n||_p = p^{- \ord_p(\F_n)}$ is the usual $p$-adic valuation of $\F_n$.
+There is generally a large cancellation of powers of $p$ in the numerator and denominator of the product defining $\F_n$, and the behavior of this cancellation is of interest. \end{enumerate} Since reciprocal Farey products encode the Riemann hypothesis we may expect in advance that they will exhibit complicated and mysterious arithmetic behavior.
 Even simple-looking questions may prove to be quite difficult.